Sunday December 6th, 1pm to 6:30 pm EST

 Sometimes you've just got to jump in and be more than an artist to make theater happen.
 "I'm just an artist" no longer cuts it when you make the move from page to paying audience - you are the CEO of your brand!
 In this groundbreaking half-day workshop we will look at how artists can successfully take on the challenging role of producer to generate their own opportunities.
 The ones who are most successful have to master a range of business skills, don a variety of hats, and learn to be expert jugglers.

 Faculty for this half-day workshop will include Emileena Pedigo of The Show Goes On Productions, former managing producer of Midtown International Theatre Festival; and Bob Ost, writer-producer, executive director of TRU.
-With guest speakers:
+Guest speakers will include:

-- general manager/producer Lisa Dozier-King of LDK Productions (NYMF, Be More Chill) and
+- general manager/producer Lisa Dozier-King of LDK Productions (NYMF, Be More Chill, A Letter to Harvey Milk, The Crusade of Connor Stephens, Bedbugs the Musical, F#%king Up Everything, Sistas the Musical);

-- entertainment attorney Lee Feldshon of Feldshon Law;
+- entertainment attorney Lee Feldshon of Feldshon Law PLLC;

 - Dorothy Marcic of Dr. Dorothy Productions, self-producing writer (off-Broadway long-running Sistas!, This One's for the Girls, Respect);